tutek1/DTLabs/03_Platformer2D/lab03.md

 ### Draw an environment
 Now we will use the `TileSet` and `TileMapLayer` to draw an environment.
-Try to create a similar environment to the one on the picture below using the steps below.
+Try to create a similar environment to the one in the picture below using the steps described.

 ![](img/TileMapLayer.png)